ARK-Electronics/ark_companion_scripts/README.md

 This service downloads log files from the SD card of the flight controller and uploads them to PX4 Flight Review
 <br> https://github.com/ARK-Electronics/logloader/blob/main/README.md

-**polaris-client-mavlink.service** <br>
+**polaris.service** <br>
-This service receives RTCM corrections from the PointOne GNSS Corrections service.
+This service receives RTCM corrections from the PointOne GNSS Corrections service and publishes them via MAVLink.

 **jetson-can.service** <br>
 This service enables the Jetson CAN interface.